kevindavus/personal-goals-cli/README.md

 The default is `weekly`
 ```
-goals del                  #lists weekly goals anand will allow you to choose which to delete
+goals del                  #lists weekly goals and will allow you to choose which to delete

-goals delete y             #lists yearly goals anand will allow you to choose which to delete
+goals delete y             #lists yearly goals and will allow you to choose which to delete

-goals d month               #lists monthly goals anand will allow you to choose which to delete
+goals d month              #lists monthly goals and will allow you to choose which to delete
 ```

 For each new goal, a README is generated in the directory specified by the `dir` configuration.
 You'll see the goals for this project in the `goals` driectory